Skip to footer content

 byte[] mergedPdfBytes = combinedPdf.BinaryData;

-// Save the merged PDF (optional)
+// Optionally save the merged PDF to disk

 File.WriteAllBytes("merged.pdf", mergedPdfBytes);